corvino/LayerExplorer/readme.md

 ### ToDo List and Brainstorming

-* Turn inspector sidebar into vertile panes, like in Xcode.
+* Turn inspector sidebar into verticle panes, like in Xcode.
 * Show editing history; add undo and replay.
-* Allow scrolling of canvas and show rulers.
 * Add tools: resizing by dragging frame, scroll canvas, etc.
+* Add buttons for finding the origin and finding the layer object, as they can get lost when scrolling the canvas.
+Maybe a reset button as well.
 * Add multiple object/layer support.
+Maybe?
+* Add support for flipped coordinate system.